-Although they look alike, the two ClearOne microphones do not have a lot in common comparing their audio characteristics and the way of connection.
+Although they look alike, the two ClearOne microphones do not have much in common, comparing their audio characteristics and the way of connection.

-The team of ClearOne put an effort to improve both the design and the audio specifications of the newer Dante model compared to its older brother.
+The team of ClearOne put effort into improving both the design and the audio specifications of the newer Dante model compared to its older brother.
 The Dante ClearOne Ceiling Microphone looks like a reliable and valuable investment.

-The older ClearOne Ceiling Microphone does not have as good audio specifications although it can be the right solution in some specific situations.
+The older ClearOne Ceiling Microphone does not have as good audio specifications, although it can be the right solution in some situations.
 The microphone works well at a shorter range.

-Тhe main difference between the two is the connectivity specifics.
-This is the most important issue to take into account when choosing between the two microphones.
+The main difference between the two is the connectivity specifics.
+This is the most important issue when choosing between the two microphones.

 The DanteClearOne Ceiling Microphone uses the Dante protocol, as its name says.
 Its interface box is connected to the network using a Cat5E cable.